Remarks on pseudo-vertex-transitive graphs with small diameter: Introduction

 \section{Introduction}

 Let $\Gamma$ denote a $Q$-polynomial distance-regular graph with vertex set $X$ and diameter $D$.
 We note that $\Gamma$ can be regarded as a combinatorial analogue of a compact rank one symmetric space \cite[p.
 311]{bi}.
 We recall the Terwilliger algebra of $\Gamma$.
 Let $A$ denote the adjacency matrix of $\Gamma$.
 Fix a \emph{base vertex} $x \in X$.
-For $0 \leq i \leq D$, let $E^*_i=E^*_i(x)$ denote the projection matrix onto the $i$-th subconstituent space of $\Gamma$ with respect to $x$.
-Let $T(x)$ denote the subalgebra of $\MX$ generated by $A$, $E^*_0$, $E^*_1, \ldots, E^*_D$.
-The algebra $T(x)$ is semisimple and called the \emph{Terwilliger algebra} (or \emph{subconstituent algebra}) of $\Gamma$ with respect to $x$ \cite{ter1}.
+For $0 \leq i \leq D$, let $E^*_i=E^*_i(x)$ denote the projection matrix onto the $i$th subconstituent space of $\Gamma$ with respect to $x$.
+The \emph{Terwilliger algebra} (or \emph{subconstituent algebra}) $T(x)$ of $\Gamma$ with respect to $x$ is the subalgebra of $\MX$ generated by $A$, $E^*_0$, $E^*_1, \ldots, E^*_D$ \cite{ter1}.
+Note that $T(x)$ is finite-dimensional and semisimple.
 Let $T(y)$ denote the Terwilliger algebra of $\Gamma$ with respect to another base vertex $y\in X$.
 We say the Terwilliger algebras $T(x)$ and $T(y)$ are \emph{isomorphic} whenever there exists a $\mathbb{C}$-algebra isomorphism from $T(x)$ to $T(y)$ that sends $A$ to $A$ and $E^*_i$ to $E^*_i(y)$ for $0 \leq i \leq D$.
 We remark that the isomorphism class of $T(x)$ may depend on the choice of the base vertex $x$.
 For instance, the twisted Grassmann graph, introduced by van Dam and Koolen \cite{2005vDK}, has two orbits of the automorphism group on its vertex set, say $X_1$ and $X_2$.
 For vertices $x\in X_1$ and $y\in X_2$, the Terwilliger algebras $T(x)$ and $T(y)$ of the twisted Grassmann graph are not isomorphic; cf \cite{bfk}.
-Let $V$ denote a $\mathbb{C}$-vector space consisting of complex column vectors with rows indexed by $X$.
+Let $V$ denote the $\mathbb{C}$-vector space consisting of complex column vectors with rows indexed by $X$.
 Observe that $\MX$ acts on $V$ by left multiplication.
 View $V$ as a left module for $T(x)$ and call this the \emph{standard module of $T(x)$} (or \emph{ standard $T(x)$-module}).
 Since $T(x)$ is semisimple, $V$ decomposes into a direct sum of irreducible $T(x)$-modules.
-We say $\Gamma$ is \emph{pseudo-vertex-transitive} whenever for every pair of vertices $x,y \in X$ both (i) the Terwilliger algebras $T(x)$ and $T(y)$ of $\Gamma$ are isomorphic; and (ii) there exists a $\mathbb{C}$-vector space isomorphism $\rho:V\to V$ such that $(\rho A - A \rho)V=0$ and $(\rho E^*_i(x) - E^*_i(y)\rho)V=0$ for all $0\leq i \leq D$.
+We say $\Gamma$ is \emph{pseudo-vertex-transitive} whenever for every pair of vertices $x,y \in X$ there exists a $\mathbb{C}$-vector space isomorphism $\rho: V\to V$ such that $(\rho A - A \rho)V=0$ and $(\rho E^*_i - E^*_i(y)\rho)V=0$ for all $0\leq i \leq d$.
 In other words, when $\Gamma$ is pseudo-vertex-transitive, it means that the isomorphism class of the standard $T(x)$-module of $\Gamma$ does not depend on the base vertex $x$; consequently, the multiplicities of irreducible $T(x)$-modules do not depend on the base vertex $x$.